mwyerman/GroupMe-Bot/README.md

 # GroupMe-Bot

 A basic chatbot for the GroupMe app.
 Responds to keywords with various responses.
 Text responses can be set in the commands.json file.
 Image responses set with an Imgur album - the title of each image is the keyword the image will respond to.
 All keywords in commands.json and Imgur support REGEX.
 Supports multiple bots simultaneously if desired.
+Also contains a basic web interface to show available commands.

 Set Up:
 1) Set up an account at https://dev.groupme.com/.
 Get your access token by clicking the button in the top right.